theibsi/ibsi-doc/docs/04_Image_features.rst

 The closed mesh drawn by the meshing algorithm consists of :math:`N_{fc}` triangle faces spanned by :math:`N_{vx}` vertex points.
-An example triangle face is drawn in Figure [figMorphMesh].
+An example triangle face is drawn in :numref:`figMorphMesh`.
 The set of vertex points is then :math:`\mathbf{X}_{vx}`.

 The calculation of the mesh volume requires that all faces have the same